 It is important to know how to properly and safely perform back stretches and exercises.
 This is true whether you’re stretching to recover from almost any type of injury, to strengthen the body, or even to prevent back pain.
 Back pain can come from injuries or conditions that have arisen in many of the muscles in the back.
 Aside from pain, there are other reasons to perform back stretches and exercises.
 This includes such benefits as strengthening the body and injury prevention.

-The muscle that is in charge of helping the movement between vertebrae is called the intertransversarii muscle, while the one that facilitates the whole spine’s movement is the multifidus spinae.
-In the upper back, the trapezius muscle runs between the neck, anterior chain, the thoracic vertebra, and the shoulders.
-Making a triangle from the shoulder to the hip is the latissimus dorsi.¹
+The muscle that is in charge of helping instigate the movement between vertebrae is called the intertransversarii muscle.
+While the one that facilitates the whole spine’s movement is the multifidus spinae.
+Located in the upper back, the trapezius muscle runs between the neck, anterior chain, the thoracic vertebra, and the shoulders.
+Forming the shape of a triangle from the shoulder to the hip is the latissimus dorsi.¹

 Back Stretches and Exercises

 Whether performed by patients for back pain prevention, or for pain relief and rehabilitation, there are many kinds of back exercises available.
 Chiropractors may prescribe specific types of exercises in regular repetition for injury recovery.
 There are also exercises people can do at home to increase their overall fitness and wellbeing and avoid trauma in the back.

 The patient can perform a knee-to-chest stretch while lying on their back.
 They can use the same prone position in the lower back rotational stretch, lower back flexibility exercise, and bridge exercise.

 The patient can do the cat stretch while supporting themselves on their hands and knees.
 Some exercises may be performed while seated in a chair.
 Examples of such exercise are the seated lower back rotational stretch and the shoulder blade squeeze.
 This means that even patients with physical limitations are still able to find some version of many exercises that work for them and are still effective.²